 - Stanmer House was built in 1720 for the first Earl of Chichester, Thomas Pelham by the architect Nicholas Dubois.
 Built in a restrained classical style, and set in 5,000 acres of parkland.
 The house incorporates an earlier house from 1594 part of the estate of the previous owners, the Michelborne family, who were connected with the manor then called Audwick.
 The new house is built in the restrained Classical style popular for English country houses, with little adornment.
 A later extension to the right wing may be said to have spoiled the symmetry.

-- Walk to the end of the green in front of the house and follow the main treelined driveway on a grassy way some 20 metres to its right for 800 mtrs to the very end of the fencing on the left, at the end of the car parking bays either side of the road.
+- Walk to the end of the green in front of the house and then follow the main treelined driveway on a grassy way some 20 metres to its right for 800 mtrs to the very end of the fencing on the left, at the end of the car parking bays either side of the road.

-- A) Via Sussex University, Falmer Village and pub Option
+- A) Via Sussex University, Falmer Village and towards the pub

 - B) Direct Option

 - Go Straight on to reach Falmer Station by the most direct route, continue down the main driveway for another 300 metres and where the road swings right, turn left along a footpath which runs parallel to the busy A27.
 Find the pedestrian underpass under the A27 which takes you directly to the station.

 The Long Walk Option (further 10 kms from Falmer to Brighton)

 - Continue along the footpath heading south at the entrance to the University of Brighton campus.
 In 370 metres you come out into a field and turn right in a westerly direction to follow the right-hand edge of a large open field down into a dip and up the other side, with woodland to your right.
 In 450 metres at the end of the field do not go through the metal swing gate in the boundary ahead of you but instead turn left in a southerly direction once again, keeping the fence on your right.